epfl-ada/ada-2021-project-palomamo/docs/index.md

 *Thank You for your attention!
-This story was presented to you by:  Moritz Waldleben, Marie Knoepfel, Lorena Egger, Paloma Cito*
+This story was presented to you by:  Moritz Waldleben, Marie Knoepfel, Lorena Egger and Paloma Cito.*